 Come now to Haiti.
 You enter the overcrowded classroom with other students who have struggled to just be able to attend.
 Your parents have sacrificed and saved to give you one pen and maybe a composition book in which to copy what your teacher writes on the board.
 No exciting, colored consumables.
 Everything is written on a board and you must copy it.
 No matter what subject you study you learn by copying information.
 They need school supplies.
 Those supplies do not even include the frivolous that we have come to expect.
 They are thrilled to have the basics; writing utensils, paper, and notebooks.
 Currently, they only have half of the textbooks that are needed.
 The packs can be purchased in Haiti and they hope to have one (1) packet for each student.

-Argentina is not such a harsh situation BUT they are striving to provide an education all the way through college.
+Argentina is not such a harsh situation BUT they are striving to provide education all the way through college.
 That requires much more materials.
 They, too are lacking in funds before they can even begin to pur¬chase materials.
 They have 4 groups to supply.
-All groupls need the basic; pencil, eraser, glue, scissors, colored pencils and sharpener.
-As the ages increase, so do the needs to include binders, Geometry kits, maps, graph paper, notebooks, Periodic table and more paper.
+All groups need the basic; pencil, eraser, glue, scissors, colored pencils and sharpener.
+As the ages increase, so do the needs to include binders, Geometry kits, maps, graph paper, notebooks, Periodic table, and more paper.

-The Philippines is also in need to new books as the government changed the curriculum and they are required to change as well.
+The Philippines is also in need of new books as the government changed the curriculum and they are required to change as well.